GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 Now that we have the content reviewed and ready, we need to format it to fit into the GH repository.
 The difficulty of this step will vary depending on the chosen format for the draft at [step 3](#3-draft-sop-document).
 In both cases, it is assumed that you are familiar with GH and already have a local copy of the GDI SOP repository (i.e., you have cloned it).

-If the **document was drafted using Google Drive**, its format must be modified before adding it to the repository.
+If the **document was drafted using Google Drive**, its format must be modified before it is added to the repository.
 On the other hand, if the **document was drafted in markdown** format natively, there are no format changes required and thus you can skip the first two of the following:
 1. [_Only if the document was drafted using Google Drive_] **Copy the whole Google Document and paste it** into the left box at [**gdoc2md**](https://gdoc2md.com/).
 There are many tools to format a Google Document into markdown but, in our experience, this one keeps the markdown format the closest to the native template, which is especially relevant regarding tables.
 Bear in mind that anything copied here would be processed by the tool deployed at someone else's server.
 If the document contains information that should not be public (yet), consider other choices, like locally installing [gdoc2md](https://github.com/mr0grog/google-docs-to-markdown) or [pandoc](https://pandoc.org/installing.html).

 2. [_Only if the document was drafted using Google Drive_] **Copy the raw markdown into a new file**.
 Check the [accessioning guide](../../docs/GDI-SOP_sop-accessioning.md#file-naming-conventions) to know how to name and where to place this new file.